Master of Education (MEd) in Secondary Education: Humanities Emphasis

 As a modern university that prioritizes accessibility, GCU is pleased to offer humanities online courses while you continue to meet your current professional obligations.
 With our interactive digital learning platform, you can access your coursework from virtually anywhere while still benefiting from the same quality of instruction and curriculum as our on-campus students.
 GCU’s online program may be ideal for working professionals who need a convenient, flexible degree program.

 Teachers who live within commuting distance to our campus in Phoenix may wish to join an evening program cohort.
 Explore key concepts of this MEd program with the benefit of face-to-face instruction and in-person peer discussions that may expose you to a broad range of perspectives.
-Most evening program cohorts meet one evening per week, leaving the rest of the week available for completing coursework and meeting your other obligations.
+Most evening program cohorts meet one evening per week, leaving the rest of the week available for completing coursework and meeting your other responsibilities.

 Opportunities to Advance Your Skills in Teaching Humanities